 A variety of illnesses in people of all ages may be treated, as well as general health improvement through supporting and building of all key systems in the body, including immune function.
 An extensive medical history is taken, including a thorough investigation into diet, activity or work environment, exercise, lifestyle and mental/emotional factors involved.
 Also, if required, other tools can be utilized to assist the ND to determine the underlying causes.
-These include a basic screening physical exam and lab tests, such as food allergy blood testing, complete digestive stool analysis & parasitology testing, and hair mineral analysis or heavy metal urine analysis, which detects heavy metal toxicity & trace mineral imbalances.
+These include but are not limited to a basic screening physical exam, reviewing conventional lab tests, as well as specialty testing such as food allergy blood testing, complete digestive stool analysis & parasitology testing, and heavy metal urine analysis, which detects heavy metal toxicity & trace mineral imbalances.

 Treating the Causes of the Symptoms Naturally

 Once identified, causes may be treated through various therapies, all of which ultimately act to enhance the body’s own healing abilities.
-Treatments include acupuncture and oriental medicine, botanical (herbal) medicine, clinical nutrition, homeopathy, hydrotherapy, naturopathic manipulative therapy, physical therapies, dietary and lifestyle counselling.
+Treatments include Acupuncture and Traditional Chinese Medicine, Botanical (Herbal) Medicine, Clinical Nutrition, Homeopathy, Hydrotherapy, Naturopathic Manipulative Therapy, Physical Therapies, Dietary and Lifestyle Counselling.

 Chinese Medicine & Acupuncture

 Botanicals do have a normalizing effect on the body, which can enhance function overall.
 However, people are biochemically individual and their condition, needs and other factors may dictate doses differing from the recommended dose.
 In addition, different herbs may have distinct cautions to their use, such as pregnancy, high blood pressure and anxiety.
 Self-diagnosis and self-prescribing is not advocated, as this is usually a symptomatic approach to the problem, and does not rectify the underlying cause.
-It is advised to consult a licensed health care professional before starting a natural treatment plan.
+It is advised to consult a licensed health care professional, such as a licensed naturopathic physician, before starting a natural treatment plan.

 Homeopathy is the use of natural substances, including plants and minerals, of multiple dilutions.
 The homeopathic remedies provide an “energetic” stimulus to facilitate the body’s inherent healing ability.
 A constitutional remedy is usually determined by a naturopathic physician or a homeopathic practitioner, through a consultation interview to provide an individual’s entire symptom picture of the mental, emotional and physical.